pydata/xarray/doc/user-guide/hierarchical-data.rst

 .. _multiple trees:

-We can also use :py:func:`~xarray.map_over_datasets` apply a function over trees appearing in any positional argument.
+We can also use :py:func:`~xarray.map_over_datasets` to apply a function over the data in multiple trees, by passing the trees as positional arguments.

 Operating on Multiple Trees
 ---------------------------